wwitzel3/ircholla/README.md

 and send a single message.
 Each new message requires a completely new connection.

+## Why

+Needed an IRC notify library that didn't require any extra depencies.

 ## Features

  - Will attempt to find a random name if there is a NICK conflict.